cs1302uga/cs1302-api-app/README.md

-For both logistical and policy-related reasons, the usual late-work policy will not apply for this project, and no late submissions will be accepted after the last deasline option mentioned above. **To be clear, final project submissions received after the last deadline option will NOT be graded.**
+For both logistical and policy-related reasons, the usual late-work policy will not apply for this project, and no late submissions will be accepted after the last deadline option mentioned above. **To be clear, final project submissions received after the last deadline option will NOT be graded.**